-Naxos is the largest Greek island in the Cyclades.
-It was the centre of archaic Cycladic culture.
+Naxos is the largest Greek island in the group of the Cyclades.
+It was the center of archaic Cycladic culture.
 The island comprises the two municipalities of Naxos and Drymalia.
 The largest town and capital of the island is Chora or Naxos City, with 6,533 inhabitants (2001 census).
-The main villages are Filoti, Apiranthos, Vivlos, Agios Arsenios, Koronos and Glinado.
+The main villages are Filoti, Apiranthos, Vivlos, Ayios Arsenios, Koronos and Glinado.

 Naxos is a popular tourist destination, with several easily accessible ruins.
 It has a number of beautiful beaches, such as those at Ayia Anna, Ayios Prokopios, Alikos, Kastraki, Mikri Vigla, Plaka, and Ayios Georgios, most of them near Chora.
 Naxos is the most fertile island of the Cyclades.
 It has a good supply of water in a region where water is usually inadequate.
 Mount Zas (999 meters) is the highest peak in the Cyclades, and tends to trap the clouds, permitting greater rainfall.
 This has made agriculture an important economic sector with various vegetable and fruit crops as well as cattle breeding, making Naxos the most self sufficient island in the Cyclades.
 Naxos is also known within Greece for its potatoes.

 Hiking on Naxos : Have the opportunity to enjoy the beautiful natural and historical landscape by hiking old tailored footpaths and discover forgotten ones.
 You have the opportunity to choose the trail you want, the day you wish, with your local guide, by participating in a small group up to 6 persons or having your own private tour.
 Visit the unspoiled Naxos and reach the true spirit of the island.